mckenningHS/SAproject/README.md

 ### Technical choices you made and why

 **Hardware as a Custom Object**

-- Allows multi-device ownership
-- Enables identifying customers with multiple thermostats
+- Choice: Use a Hardware custom object instead of storing serial number and model on the Contact.
+- Reason: A single customer can own multiple devices (e.g., primary home + vacation home).
+A custom object supports a clear one-to-many relationship and allows easy reporting on customers with multiple thermostats but no premium subscription.

 **Dual Deal Pipelines**

+- Choice: Use separate pipelines: Hardware Sales and Subscription Sales.
+- Reason:
-- Separates revenue types
+  - Clean revenue reporting (one-time vs recurring).
-- Improves visibility into trials and churn
+  - Better visibility into free trial and churn.
-- Supports win-back campaigns
+  - Helps identify customers who still own hardware but have a churned subscription for win-back campaigns.

 **Manual AI Trigger**

-- Keeps POC simple
-- Avoids Gemini rate limits
+- Choice: Trigger the AI scan via a manual button (✨ Scan for Upsell) instead of a background job.
+- Reason: Stay within Gemini’s free-tier rate limits and keep the POC simple while still showing the full flow.
 ---

 ### Assumptions